XsongyangX/comp520-a2/README.md

 * `test.sh`: Automatically runs your compiler against test programs in the programs directory and checks the output

 Comments found in both files provide more details as to the requirements.
 Since a large portion of grading is performed automatically, please ensure to follow the input/output specifications **exactly**.
 You must be able to run the provided scripts on the SOCS Trottier machines.

+There are additional scripts (Bash and Python) in this repository.

+* `prettyCheck.sh`: Runs the pretty printer and pretty comparator
+* `prettyCompare.py`: Compares the files printed by the pretty printer, called by `prettyCheck.sh`
+* `programs`
+  * `Typecheck`
+    *  `generate.py`: Generates invalid programs for type checking
+	*  `invalidate.sh`: Ensures that the programs are indeed invalid by using the reference compiler